brajeshwar/brajeshwar.github.io/_posts/2005/2005-09-12-thou-shall-back-up-everyday.md

----
-layout: post
-title: Thou shall back-up everyday
+# Thou shall back-up everyday
----

 Whoever, whatever you are; if you use a computer, the first and foremost rule you should follow is *backup* your data all the time!
 I was out to Bangalore (INDIA) as our team is planning to spread our research wing there.
 But when I returned to Mumbai, I realized that the Hard Disc of my IBM Thinkpad R51 have crashed!